ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[Secure connections between any app or service across disparate environments]

 ???
 This problem is addressed with the availability of mesh gateways.

 This allows a single point at the edge that all mesh traffic flows over.

-This allows the network teams to control the ingress/egress points at the edge of the network while still allowing the app teams the flexibility to run application components on the platform of their choosing.
+So the network teams can control the ingress/egress points at the edge of the network

+while still allowing the app teams the flexibility to run application components on the platform of their choosing.

 In the next lab we are going to explore the concepts of a service mesh in instruqt.